MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ## On-behalf-of authentication

-In this scenario, an application is sent an Azure AD access token for some arbitrary resource managed by the application, and it uses that token to acquire a new Azure AD access token for the Azure Data Explorer resource so that the application could access Azure Data Explorer on behalf of the principal indicated by the original Azure AD access token.
+In this scenario, an application is sent an Azure AD access token for an arbitrary resource managed by the application, and the application uses that token to acquire a new Azure AD access token for the Azure Data Explorer resource.
+Then, the application can access Azure Data Explorer on behalf of the principal indicated by the original Azure AD access token.

 This flow is called the [OAuth2 token exchange flow](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-04).
 It generally requires multiple configuration steps with Azure AD, and in some cases might require special consent from the administrator of the Azure AD tenant.
 The following sections describe the steps of the flow.